DyogenIBENS/SCORPIOS/README.md

 The Orthology table is stored in a single file in the `Families/` sub-folder.
 Raw synteny-predicted orthologies are stored in a single file in `Synteny/`.
 Predicted orthology groups based on community detection in synteny graphs are stored in a single file in `Graphs/`, along with a summary of the community detection step.
 Finally, `Corrections/` stores two files, one detailing trees vs synteny consistency and another with the list of successfully corrected trees.

-Several tags such as the name of the corrected WGD, the outgroup species used and SCORPiOS iteration number are added to each output file, in order to identify it.
-When run in simple mode, the iteration number is set to 0.
+Several tags such as the name of the corrected WGD, the outgroup species used and SCORPiOS iteration number are added to each output file, in order to precisely identify outputs, even for complex configuration.

 Additional files can be saved if specified in the configuration file, see [config_example.yaml](config_example.yaml) for details.